ozheleztsov/oz-azure-course/hw8/readme.md

 <br />

-It defines 2 virtual machines and availability set on from of them
+It defines 2 virtual machines and availability set on front
 <br />
 I defined virtual network with 2 subnets - first for virtual machines (backend subnet) and second for application gateway (AGSubnet)
 <br />